 - Revolutionary Girl Utena heavily references Demian with the themes about breaking out of the world's shell, Demian itself being a work based on Gnosticism.
-One could also interpret Akio being a 'false prince' to his former self, Dios, the 'real prince', in a similar manner to God and Demiurge in Gnosticism.
-Though that could just be trying to fit multiple conflicting themes together, but hey, it's that kind of show.
+Dios and Akio's story is one of a fallen and split god.

 - Serial Experiments Lain.
 Many characters express a desire to give up their bodily existence and live on in the Wired.
 Lain herself is it at one point referred to as a "scattered god", possibly refencing Sophia, while Masami Eiri represents the Demiurge - Lain even calls him an "acting god".

 - Texhnolyze: The further into this series you get, the more Gnostic symbolism and saturation shows up, with some of the darker and more paranoid ideas becoming increasingly warped and played with in a highly Mind Screwy manner.
 For example, the disturbing way in which Doc increasingly mirrors Sophia, or Kano mirrors the demiurge.
 And then of course, there's Ran.

 - Who Kano keeps calling "Theoria" for no obvious reason.
 Naturally, this is yet another Gnostic concept meaningless to a casual viewer.